-\Summer born Children (1st April to 31st August) - Entry to Reception
+\Summer born children (1st April - 31st August) - Entry to Reception

-Legally, a child does not have to start school until the start of the term following their fifth birthday Children born between 1 April 2017 and 31 August 2017 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2021 they may delay their application until 2022.

-These applications will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at a child's preferred school.
+Legally, a child does not have to start school until the start of the term following their fifth birthday.
+Children born between 1 April 2018 and 31 August 2018 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2022 they should contact the home LA, and any own admission authority schools, for guidance before making an application.
+Summer born applications that are delayed for a year (for entry in September 2023) will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at a child's preferred school.

-If parents wish to delay their application for a Reception place they are advised to discuss their child's needs /development with their current early years or nursery provider.
-If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2021 (before the Easter break).
+If parents wish to delay their application for a Reception place, they are advised to discuss their child's needs/development with their current early years or nursery provider.
+If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2022 (before the Easter break).

-Children Out of year Group (except applications for reception from summer born)
+Children Out of Year Group (except applications for reception from summer born)